Tusharjagi/Tushar_portfolio_2.0/README.md

 # Tushar Jagi - Portfolio Website 2.0

 A modern, responsive portfolio website showcasing Tushar Jagi's work as a Full Stack Developer and Software Engineer.
-Built with Next.js, TypeScript, and Tailwind CSS, featuring smooth animations and a beautiful user interface.
+Built with Next.js, TypeScript, and Tailwind CSS, featuring smooth animations, interactive components, and a beautiful user interface.

 ## 🚀 Features